7man7LMYT/CustomStats/configuring/bedrock-form.md

-layout: page
-title: "Customizing the Bedrock Form"
-permalink: /configuring/customizing-bedrock-form

 # Customizing the form

 *Note: This page applies to the form visible to Minecraft: Bedrock Edition clients.
-For information on how to edit the Minecraft: Java Edition menu instead, head over to [this page](https://7man7lmyt.github.io/CustomStats/) instead.*
+For information on how to edit the Minecraft: Java Edition menu instead, head over to [this page](https://7man7lmyt.github.io/CustomStats/configuring/java-form) instead.*

 Sample text about the configuration
 ```yaml